-The Importance of
+The Importance of C-Sis Oncogene

 Studies have demonstrated that human c-sis proto-oncogene is over expressed in a large number of human tumor cells, establishing an autocrine growth-promoting circuit.

 Furthermore, the expression of the normal human c-sis coding sequence may result in cellular transformation when observed in specific experimental conditions.
 However, additional research work is required to pinpoint the exact factors that are responsible for its oncogenic activity under natural conditions.